SAFE SYSTEMS OF WORK FOR TRAINING COURSES

 - Learners are not to put belongings in each other vehicles.

-- We supply face masks as we can guarantee their cleanliness.
+- We supply face masks individually wrapped.

 - Learners will enter the centre one at a time with the minimum of belongings to wash hands for 1 minute, dry with disposable paper towel, alcohol 70% and don a mask correctly under supervision of the Tutor.